-Special Topics in Information Management
+Special Topics in Information Management 0.5 unit

 Prerequisite: completion of 15 required units or permission of the instructor

 This course will provide students with an opportunity to keep abreast of new topics in the field of information management as they emerge.
 Topics will vary from year to year.
 Method of instruction will vary depending upon the topics offered.